 Don Valley Recreation Trail

-The Don Valley Trail is a 10 kilometer of multi-use trail for pedestrians and cyclists that runs along the Don River and is one the best ways to enjoy nature without leaving the city.
+The Don Valley Trail is a 10 kilometre of multi-use trail for pedestrians and cyclists that runs along the Don River and is one of the best ways to enjoy nature without leaving the city.
 Winding along the river, the paved pathway is mostly flat and there are numerous entry points to this pathway.
 What makes this particular course appealing is how it begins with dense foliage and then eventually becoming more urbanized as you head south along the edge of the Don Valley Parkway and passing under rusting expressway ramps.

 Mount Pleasant Cemetery

 While not necessarily a trail, the road system within Mount Pleasant Cemetery is popular amongst local joggers and cyclists.
 The trails are lined with fountains, statues, botanical gardens and rare trees.

 Scooteretti proudly serves Toronto and the GTA with quality electric bikes.
 Fast shipping from our Ottawa office, right to your doorstep – and FREE assembly!
 Shop online & browse our large selection of quality e-bikes today.
 Let us show you the Scooteretti difference.